pyfunc/modapi/README.md

 ## Configuration

-ModbusAPI can be configured using environment variables or directly in code:
+modapi can be configured using environment variables or directly in code:

 ```
 # .env file